Hi! Thanks for reading my bio.

 MOSES FRENCK is an experienced media and communications professional, with more than 25 years in radio, newspapers, magazines, video, digital media and experiential retail.

-A former journalist and longtime editorial manager — with stints having launched a startup in the 2000s and owning a flight school business for five years — Moses’s roles have ranged from radio news writer and announcer, daily newspaper reporter, magazine editor and video producer, to general management at startups and established companies in offline and digital environments.
+A former journalist and longtime editorial manager — with stints having launched a digital video startup in the 2000s and owning a flight school business for five years — Moses’s roles have ranged from radio news writer and announcer, daily newspaper reporter, magazine editor and video producer, to general management at startups and established companies in offline and digital environments.

 Moses was previously a writer and editor with Adweek and was selected to spearhead the launch of the first magazine to cover Hispanic advertising, marketing and media in the United States as founding managing editor of Adweek’s Marketing y Medios — a Jesse H. Neal Award finalist for best start-up magazine that year.

 Following Adweek, as co-founder of MIO.TV — a digital video and social platform featuring original and syndicated content for the bilingual U.S. Latino market — Moses successfully led the company through three rounds of private equity and venture capital financing.
 Unfortunately, the company was a casualty of the 2008/2009 financial crisis and forced to shutter.

 In late-2009, Moses took a break from media to pursue his passion in aviation and purchased a 20-year-old flight school.
 Leveraging his business and communications skills in advertising, content marketing and public relations, he successfully tripled the customer base, quadrupled sales revenue and grew the aircraft fleet from three to nine airplanes while expanding into a full-service aviation business and aircraft maintenance center.
 Moses accepted an offer to sell the business in 2014.